umbrellerde/functionfusion/terraform/Readme.md

 ## Overview

-1. Deploy the Optimizer / Deployer function to AWS + Gateway Access.
+1. TODO Deploy the Optimizer / Deployer function to AWS + Gateway Access.
 It knows where to find the fusion setup (bucket?
 Db?).

-2. Optimizer Deploys all the functions in their own lambda.
+2. DEFERRED Optimizer Deploys all the functions in their own lambda.
 Writes everything it has created into S3 for easier destruction.

 3. Optimizer runs all 15mins to check logs, put aggregated info into s3, calculate new setup to test.

-4. Takedown Script: Delete all objects created by functions, then terraform destroy
+4. DEFERRED Takedown Script: Delete all objects created by functions, then terraform destroy

 ----